 Luxembourg Income Tax Law, however, provides for a lump sum valuation method or exemptions for certain benefits in kind:

 🔀 Luncheon vouchers

-The taxable benefit per voucher is equal to EUR 2.80 for a voucher value of EUR 8.40 minimum.
+The taxable benefit per voucher is equal to EUR 2.80 for a voucher value of EUR 10.80.
 The taxable basis is reduced to the extent that the employee contributes to the related cost.

 🔁 Company car